v10networkscom/saltychat-docs/readme.md

 * 3D audio
 * Adjustable ranges (for e.g. whispering and screaming)
 * Distance-based flattening of the volume
+* Multiple audio streams for one player (in combination with phone and radio)
+* Voice effects (e.g. echo)

 ## Radio
 * Realistic voice distortion